 The former fire station is physically and visually isolated from the Port Credit neighbourhood.
-The building has no public use or access and is separated from the adjacent neighbourhood by a chain link fence and overgrown vegetation.
+The building has no public use or access and is separated from the adjacent neighbourhood by a chain link fence.
 The building does not define or reinforce the historic character of Port Credit nor is it a landmark for the community.